caseywatts/caseywatts.github.com/_posts/2012-12-12-markdown_to_slide_presentation.md

 ---
 layout: post
 title: Markdown to Slide Presentation
-tagline: Every once in a while I look around.
+tagline: Every once in a while I look around for this.
 It's not quite here yet.
 tags:
 ---